ibmendoza/anchor/README.md

 Tool-agnostic
 -------------

-Any software tool or runtime can be used as long as it exposes a CLI (command line interface).
-There is no need to prepackage the tool into a CM module since the tool itself acts as the module.
-Anchor CM is simply a glue that holds and orchestrates a certain process or workflow.
-Hence, you can use any of your favorite shell or scripting language
+You can configure any machine regardless of built-in scripting language or shell since Anchor CM is simply a glue that orchestrates a certain process or workflow.

 Linux and Windows
 -----------------